Bellfalasch/frontend-forum/slides-frontend-onboarding.md

 transition: slide-up
 ---

-# Github
+# GitHub

-We use Github, but repos and secrets are not created in the web gui.
+We use GitHub, but repos and secrets are not created in the web gui.
 Instead head to our Slack-channel **#github-at-gjensidige**

 Use `/platform-github ...` to "talk" to the bot, that will open up dialogs for you to use when interacting with Github.

 Ask your team for naming-conventions and overview of your repos.
 Some use [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/)

-#team-platform "owns" our Github service, they can assist with anything.
+#team-platform "owns" our GitHub service, they can assist with anything.

 https://www.github.com/gjensidige/